jnozzi/cocoadev.com/markdown/NSTaskWaitUntilExit.md

 ----

     /usr/bin/curl works so it could be fink's version of curl that is causing the problem.
-You might have to read the pipe first (with an General/NSFileHandle object) and then close the handle before the task will exit.
+You might have to read the pipe first (with an NSFileHandle object) and then close the handle before the task will exit.

-    General/NSTask *curlTask = General/[[NSTask alloc] init];
+    NSTask *curlTask = [[NSTask alloc] init];
-    General/NSPipe *curlPipe = General/[[NSPipe alloc] init];
+    NSPipe *curlPipe = [[NSPipe alloc] init];
-    General/NSFileHandle *outputHandle = [curlPipe fileHandleForReading];
+    NSFileHandle *outputHandle = [curlPipe fileHandleForReading];
-    General/NSString *curlHTML;
+    NSString *curlHTML;
     [curlTask setLaunchPath:@"/sw/bin/curl"];
-    [curlTask setArguments:General/[NSArray arrayWithObject:@"http://www.mywebsite.com"]];
+    [curlTask setArguments:[NSArray arrayWithObject:@"http://www.mywebsite.com"]];
     [curlTask setStandardOutput:curlPipe];
     [curlTask launch];
-    General/NSData *outputData = [outputHandle availableData];
+    NSData *outputData = [outputHandle availableData];
     [outputHandle closeFile];
     [curlTask waitUntilExit];

-as a side note, General/NSFileHandle can read in background and notify you of available data to allow your app to do other things (    readInBackgroundAndNotify).
+as a side note, NSFileHandle can read in background and notify you of available data to allow your app to do other things (    readInBackgroundAndNotify).

 ----

-If you're having trouble getting your General/NSTask to exit (quitting the app), have a read of General/TerminateOrStopGood.
+If you're having trouble getting your NSTask to exit (quitting the app), have a read of TerminateOrStopGood.

 ----